subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ E = \sum_i p_i E_i   $$

+But what is the physical significance of this definition for entropy?
+Changes in entropy can be measured in the lab, and indeed entropy was introduced into thermodynamics well before statistical mechanics came along.
+From Shannon-Boltzmann formula (2), it is a measure of our lack of information about the microscopic details of a system.
+Hence instead of worrying about the details of each individual particle, we identify the microstates of discrete energy levels $E_i, i = 1, 2, ...,N$ created due to their joint behavior and this determines the entropy of the system.
+This is sometimes referred to as 'blurry' view of the system, since we don't know what an individual particle is doing, but we have a probabilistic handle on how they are jointly behaving.
+However this implies that the entropy is also connected with the observer, for example an observer who has a more granular view of the system may have different view of what a microstate is.
+But how can we reconcile this with the fact that entropy can be objectively measured?
+This can be explained as follows: In the equilibrium state the number of microstates that result in the same macro measurement, such as the average energy, is enormous.
+Hence even if we drill down to more granular view of the system, the microstates that contribute to the average value of the macro measurement are concentrated around the same region in probability space.

+As an example consider a piece of iron with N atoms, each of which can have two spin orientation, up or down.
+A particular orientation of all the N spins together is a microstate for this system, and there are $2^N$ possible microstates.
+The energy $E_i$ of a microstate is a function of $(P,Q)$, where $P$ is the number of atoms with up spin and $Q = N - P$ is the number with down spin.
+This system, which is called the Ising model, is analysed in more detail in the following sections.

 The maximum entropy principle tells us that that our best estimates of the $p_i$ are obtained by solving the optimization problem of maximizing $S$ subject to the constraints (1) and $\sum_i p_ =1 $.
 This can be done by the method of Lagrange multipliers as the maximization of $L$ given by

 $$ L = -\sum_i p_i \log p_i + \alpha(\sum_i p_i - 1) +\beta(E - \sum_i p_i E_i)  $$